-Whereas another component of the Research Foundation's Investment Data Alliance, the Stocks, Bonds, Bills and Inflation® (SBBI®) Summary Edition and SBBI dataset contain only US-based data, the International Guide to Cost of Capital Summary Edition contains a robust offering of international data that will be of interest to all investment professionals.
-Like the SBBI® Summary Edition, this publication is an abridged version of the tremendous research and data that is available on the D&P/Kroll website.
-The information provided here will be useful for the needs of many of the investment professionals reading this publication, but for those of you seeking additional research in this area, we encourage you to visit the Cost of Capital Navigator section on the Duff and Phelps/Kroll website.
+The International Guide to Cost of Capital Summary Edition contains a robust offering of international data that will be of interest to all investment professionals.
+Since this publication is an abridged version of the tremendous research and data that is available at the Cost of Capital Navigator, those of you seeking additional research in this area are encouraged to visit this section on the Kroll website: www.kroll.com/costofcapitalnavigator.